We are always looking for bright,

 or NSERC.

-(If you are eligible for these, you should apply.)
+(If you are eligible for these, you should definitely apply!)
 Grad

 students already at Stanford can apply for one of several VPGE